Quivr/iOS-Week-View/README.md

 ## How it works

 The main WeekView view is a subclass of UIView.
 The view layout is retrieved from the WeekView xib file.
 WeekView contains a top and side bar sub view.
 The side bar contains an HourSideBarView which displays the hours.
-WeekView also contains a DayScrollView (UIScrollView subclass) which controls vertical scrolling and also delegates and contans a DayCollectionView (UICollectionView subclass) which controls the horizontal scrolling.
+WeekView also contains a DayScrollView (UIScrollView subclass) which controls vertical scrolling and also delegates and contains a DayCollectionView (UICollectionView subclass) which controls the horizontal scrolling.
 DayCollectionView cells are DayViewCells, whose view is generated programtically (due to inefficiencies caused by auto-layout).

-WeekView handles top level operations such as pinch gestures and orientation change.
-Scrolling of the top and side bar is also handled by a function inside of WeekView which is called by the DayScrollView when scrolling.
-Top bar day labels are generated, displayed and discarded simulaneously with DayCollectionView cells.
+WeekView handles all top level operations such as pinch gestures and orientation change.
+Scrolling of the top and side bar is handled by a function inside of WeekView which is called by the DayScrollView when scrolling.
+Top bar day labels are generated, displayed and discarded simulaneously with DayCollectionView cells by the WeekView.

 ## Upcoming features

-* Ability to add and remove events
+[x] Ability to add and remove events
-* Event color customization
+[ ] Event color customization
-* Extra customization features
+[ ] Extra customization features

 ## Author